-Unit 2 (Subunit 2.1: Core C 24-14 cm length and Section B 43.7-27.6 cm depth Subunit 2.2: Core C 9-3 cm length and Section B 16.1-9.2 cm depth) is characterized by high scores for EM1, indicating a dominance of well-sorted medium grained sand.
+Unit 2 is characterized by high scores for EM1, which is indicated by a dominance of well-sorted, medium-grained sand.
+Unit 2 is divided into two subunits for Core B and Section B: Subunit 2.1 (Core C, 24-14 cm length and Section B, 43.7-27.6 cm depth) and Subunit 2.2 (Core C, 9-3 cm length and Section B, 16.1-9.2 cm depth).
 The TOC values and TOC/TN ratio are mostly low.
-Meesia triquetra is present in most samples and often abundant.
+Meesia triquetra is present in most samples, and often abundant.
 Most samples are dominated by benthic diatoms (e.g. Navicula vulpina, Stauroneis phoenicenteron, Sellaphora pupula).
 Furthermore, Poaceae are well represented in the pollen spectra.
 In addition, Ranunculaceae are abundant in some sections of Unit 2.
-Despite of these common characteristics subunits 2.1 and 2.2 have some specific characteristics.
-Subunit 2.1 contains abundant Hamatocaulis vernicosus (25-50 %) as well as abundant planktonic diatoms; it also has a low Cyperaceae content and generally a very low pollen concentration.
+Despite of these common characteristics, subunits 2.1 and 2.2 have some specific characteristics.
+Subunit 2.1 contains abundant Hamatocaulis vernicosus (25-50%), as well as abundant planktonic diatoms; it also has a low Cyperaceae content and generally a very low pollen concentration.
 The Botryococcus content shows a major peak in Subunit 2.2.

-Discussion
+5 Discussion

-Small-scale spatial structure of polygons
+5.1 Small-scale spatial structure of polygons

 We found a strong correlation between thaw depth beneath the polygon and its surface elevation (Fig. 2a), i.e. shallow thaw depths beneath the elevated rims and greater thaw depths below the pond.
 It is assumed that the thick moss layer and the tall, dry vegetation on the polygon rims insulate the permafrost layer from the atmospheric temperatures (Blok et al., 2010; Luthin and Guymon, 1974).
-In contrast, the large thaw depth below the pond results from the high heat capacity of water an effect that is even enhanced by the positive feedback effect from thaw water (Woo and Guan, 2006).
-We observed a relatively homogenous distribution of neutral to slightly acidic pH in the water across the polygon which is in agreement with other studies on brown moss mires in arctic peatlands (Vanderpuye et al., 2002; Vitt, 1995; Wetterich et al., 2008).
+In contrast, the large thaw depth below the pond results from the high heat capacity of water - an effect that is even enhanced by the positive feedback effect from thaw water (Woo and Guan, 2006).
+We observed a relatively homogenous distribution of neutral to slightly acidic pH in the water across the polygon, which is in agreement with other studies on brown moss mires in arctic peatlands (Vanderpuye et al., 2002; Vitt, 1995; Wetterich et al., 2008).